Affordable Connectivity Program (ACP)

 The Affordable Connectivity Program (ACP) is a US government program run by the Federal Communications Commission (FCC) to help low-income households pay for internet service.

-A household is likely to qualify if the household income is 200% or less of the Federal Poverty Guidelines, or if a household member currently receives a government program benefit like SNAP, Medicaid, SSI, WIC, Pell Grant, or Free and Reduced-Price Lunch.
+A household is likely to qualify if the household income is 200% or less of the Federal Poverty Guidelines, or if a household member currently receives a government program benefit such as SNAP, Medicaid, SSI, WIC, Pell Grant, or Free and Reduced-Price Lunch.

-Learn more about ACP benefits, eligibility details and program enrollment on the FCC website and on the ACP web page where subscribers can apply once Crocker has been authorized as an ACP participating provider.
+Learn more about ACP benefits, eligibility details and program enrollment on the FCC website and on the ACP web pagec, where subscribers can complete and submit an ACP application.
+Be sure to select Crocker Communications from the list of participating internet service providers.

 Phone: 833-952-5625